 Discussion

 We report superior survival in patients with iPAH treated with domiciliary iv iloprost compared to previous published series.
 We have also observed improved exercise capacity in patients with iPAH receiving iv iloprost.
-Lastly, survival in patients receiving domicilary iv iloprost for iPAH is markedly superior to that of patients with CTD-PAH.
+Lastly, survival in patients receiving domiciliary iv iloprost for iPAH is markedly superior to that of patients with CTD-PAH.

 During the last decade 2 studies from Germany reported poor outcomes associated with long-term iv iloprost use.
 Hoeper et al reported outcomes in 79 PAH patients (including 62 iPAH and 10 CTD-PAH) who commenced treatment with iv iloprost following first-line nebulised iloprost between 1997-2001 in 5 German PAH centres (M M Hoeper et al., 2009).
 Median time from diagnosis to commencement of iv iloprost was 12 months, similar to the present study.
 In that study patients with iPAH had severe PAH at diagnosis with mean pulmonary artery pressure (mPAP) of 57 mmHg, cardiac index (CI) 1.7 L.min.m2 and pulmonary vascular resistance (PVR) 1533 dyns.cm.s5, again similar to our cohort.
 Despite this, survival in iPAH observed by Hoeper et al was poor with 1, 3 and 5-year transplant-free survival from initiation of iv iloprost of 57%, 32% and 18%.
 A subsequent study by Knudsen et al reported survival in 50 IPAH patients treated with iv iloprost in addition to oral therapy in 7 German referral centres between 2002-09 (Knudsen et al., 2011).
 In their study baseline haemodynamics were again severe with mean mPAP of 59 mmHg, CI 2.0 L.min.m2 and PVR 1251 dyns.cm.s5.
 Median time from diagnosis to commencement of iv iloprost was slightly longer at 34 months.
 Overall survival at 1-, 3- and 5- years from initiation of therapy was 54%, 39% and 39% while transplant-free survival was 38%, 17% and 17%.
 In the current study we observed superior overall 1-, 3- and 5- year survival in iPAH of 78%, 64% and 52% and transplant-free survival of 76%, 56% and 46%.